-Though some of these sites are already visible to NG through accepted demand connection offers, many are not.
+Though some of these sites are already visible to NGED through accepted demand connection offers, many are not.

-Not all local authority plans extend out to 2030 or later, hence there is a natural reduction in the data available for the analysis of planned developments.
+Not all local authority plans extend out to 2030 or later.
+Hence, there is a natural reduction in the data available for the analysis of planned developments in the later years of the scenarios.

-To account for this reduction, additional domestic dwellings and commercial floorspace are modelled.
+To account for this reduction, additional domestic dwellings are modelled.
 Their locations are weighted towards areas of similar characteristics to those that have seen a recent deployment of new developments.

-New build deployment also feeds into other areas of the DFES modelling, such as for heat pump uptake, rooftop solar PV deployment and electric vehicle (EV) uptake.
+New build deployment also feeds into other areas of the DFES modelling, such as heat pump uptake, rooftop solar PV deployment and electric vehicle uptake.

-Local authorities in the NG area were surveyed for plans and policies that could impact local uptake of DFES technologies.
+Local authorities in the NGED area were surveyed for plans and policies that could impact local uptake of DFES technologies.

-This included EV charging infrastructure or clean air zones, planned heat networks, waste collection, renewable energy policies or local area energy plans.
+This included EV charging infrastructure or clean air zones, planned heat networks, waste collection, renewable energy policies or Local Area Energy Plans.

-The surveys provided valuable insight into multiple factors which fed into future projections and technology uptake.
+The surveys provided valuable insight into multiple factors, which fed into future projections and technology uptake.
 This process is repeated annually, as local policies can change year-on-year.